 - 2 large egg whites, room temperature

-- 1 ½ tsp vanilla stevia
+- 1 ½ tsp liquid stevia (see Notes!)

-- ⅓ cup (53g) raisins (hydrated first—see Notes!)
+- ⅓ cup (53g) raisins (hydrated first – see Notes!)

 - Preheat the oven to 350°F, and coat a 9x5” loaf pan with nonstick cooking spray.

-- In a medium bowl, stir together the oats, Greek yogurt 6 tablespoons of milk, and vanilla extract.
+- In a medium bowl, stir together the oats, Greek yogurt, 6 tablespoons of milk, and vanilla extract.
 In a separate bowl, whisk together the flour, cinnamon, nutmeg, baking powder, baking soda, and salt.
-In a third bowl, whisk together the butter, egg whites, and vanilla stevia.
+In a third bowl, whisk together the butter, egg whites, and liquid stevia.
 Stir in the oat mixture, mixing until no large lumps remain.
 Alternate between adding the flour mixture and remaining ¾ cup of milk, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour mixture in 4 equal parts.)
 Gently fold in the raisins.

 View Nutrition Information + Weight Watchers Points